federicogarzarelli/portfolio-allocation/README.md

 ```

 ## DESCRIPTION
 Running main.py with the options below a backtest is performed on the assets specified following a specified strategy.
-It is recommended to run the code in a jupyter notebook to obtain the pyfolio reports in the right format.
-A jupyter notebook is created for this purpose in 'src/apply_jupyter.ipynb'.
+It is recommended to run the code in a jupyter notebook.
+Jupyter notebooks are available in the 'src' folder.

 ### Strategies

+#### Passive strategies
 * __riskparity__ Dynamic allocation of weights according to the risk parity methodology (see https://thequantmba.wordpress.com/2016/12/14/risk-parityrisk-budgeting-portfolio-in-python/).
 Here the risk parity is run at portfolio level.
 * __riskparity_nested__ Dynamic allocation of weights according to the risk parity methodology (see https://thequantmba.wordpress.com/2016/12/14/risk-parityrisk-budgeting-portfolio-in-python/).
 Here the risk parity is run first at asset classe level (for assets belonging to the same asset class) and then at portfolio level.
 * __rotationstrat__ Asset rotation strategy that buy either gold, bonds or equities based on a signal (see https://seekingalpha.com/article/4283733-simple-rules-based-asset-rotation-strategy).
 To use this strategy specify the parameter `--indicators`.